-This section describes how the study team identified a preferred action corridor alternative in each segment, and how the alternatives from each segment combine to create the preferred corridor alternative.
+This section describes how the study team identified a preferred action corridor alternative in each segment, and how the alternatives from each segment combine to create the preferred corridor alternative that was presented in the Tier 1 DEIS.

 The identification of a preferred alternative was based on how well each action corridor alternative met the proposed action's purpose and need and to what degree other desirable outcomes would be achieved.
 To address transportation needs in the study area and the purpose of the proposed action (described in Section 1.5, Purpose of the Proposed Action), the preferred alternative should meet the following objectives: